 We don’t look perfect, but we don’t stop to realize that life doesn’t hand us filters to make our skin perfect or our teeth white, or our eyes sparkle the way they do online.

 You are more than your Facebook profile.
 You can’t determine someone else’s superiority to you or your own shortcomings in 140 characters on Twitter.
 You are more than a Twitter feed.

 These types of social media were developed to connect with loved ones, not so that we can spend all day trying to keep up with the Joneses and telling ourselves that we’re nothing if we’re not viral hits or getting likes and reactions.

 Your life is your own, so choose to be your most authentic self.
 We have to stop beating ourselves up because our own lives don’t look like the lives we see on social media.

 Try not to focus on what anyone else has or what anyone else is doing.
 You are the person who should have the power in your life.
 Don’t give it to someone else just because creating a comparison is the easy thing to do.

 We beat ourselves up with self-criticism because we fear that we are less important or we don’t matter as much as someone else.
 You aren’t competing with your friends.

 3. Quiet Your Inner Critic

-If you are a parent, look at how much your children love you, despite the fact that you didn’t make it to the gym every day this week, and despite the fact that you burned dinner, and despite the fact that your Facebook status didn’t get as many likes as you had hoped it would.
+If you are a parent, look at how much your children love you, despite the fact that you didn’t make it to the gym every day this week, burned dinner, and even if your Facebook status didn’t get as many likes as you had hoped it would.